-A puncture wound is an injury where the external damage is small, but the wound itself can be deep, sometimes causing damage to important internal structures.
+Puncture wounds in horses occur where the external damage associated with an injury is small, but the wound itself can be deep, sometimes causing damage to important internal structures.

 As there is little damage to be seen on the surface, these types of injury can be easily missed.
 However, if dirt or bacteria has found its way into the wound, this can become a major problem as infection rapidly develops and spreads.